-Check what type of business you are verifying and what risk-based measure they fall under.
+Check what type of business you are verifying and what risk-based measure this falls under.
 If they are operating under a custom food control plan request a copy of the plan from the business.

-Find details in the food business registration database, or your own records.
+Find details in the food business Public Register, or your own records.
 If the business is multi-site, ensure you know what operations each site is responsible for.

 The first verification of a multi-site business must include every site.
 For subsequent verifications, you can select a sample of sites to verify.
 You can use the outcome of the sample verifications to determine the outcome for other sites that were not verified and are covered by the same risk-based measure.

 Check the business compliance history by reading their previous verification report.
 The registration authority should let you know of any enforcement activity undertaken between verifications (or you can request this).
 This should help inform what you focus on during the verification.

 If the business is in a sector you are not familiar with, or uses processes that you do not fully understand, you may need a technical expert's support during the verification.

 Schedule the initial verification within these timeframes (from when the business registers):

 |Template food control plan||6 weeks||1 year|